PierrePages/Graph_drawing/README.md

 To run the project, you need to :
 - Have python installed
 - Have Jupyter Notebook installed or equivalent
-- Have an installer such as pip
+- Have a package installer such as pip
 - Clone this repo
 - Install the following libraries :
     -  matplotlib with the command : pip install matplotlib